201949/godot-google-play-billing-9/README.md

 ## Preparing the Editor and Project for Plugin Use

 1. Check your Android export template settings.
-You need to specify a minimum SDK version of 21 and a target SDK version of 35 to meet the Google Play target platform requirements.
+You need to specify a minimum SDK version of 26 and a target SDK version of 36 to meet the Google Play target platform actual requirements.

     ![Pic 01](https://raw.githubusercontent.com/201949/godot-google-play-billing-9/main/pic_01.png)